-At December 31, 2019 and 2018, the Group is exposed to changes in market interest rates through its bills payable and a portion of Group's loans and other receivables, which are subject to periodic interest rate repricing.
+At December 31, 2019, the Group is exposed to changes in market interest rates through its bills payable and a portion of Group's loans and other receivables, which are subject to periodic interest rate repricing.
 All other financial assets and financial liabilities have fixed rates.
+At December 31, 2020, the Parent Company has no material exposure to changes in interest rates since there are no outstanding loans and other receivables and bills payable with significant financing component.